MichalOpoka/ecfr/cfr/title-47-Telecommunication/chapter-I-Federal-Communications-Commission/subchapter-A-General/part-1-Practice-Procedure/subpart-X-Spectrum-Leasing/subjectgroup-ECFRb7ca7d67ce783fe-Scope-And-Authority/section-1.9003.md

 *Spectrum manager leasing arrangement.* A spectrum leasing arrangement in which a licensee retains both *de jure* control of its license and *de facto* control of the leased spectrum that it leases to a spectrum lessee, pursuant to the spectrum leasing rules set forth in this subpart.

 [68 FR 66277, Nov.
 25, 2003, as amended at 69 FR 77550, Dec.
 27, 2004; 82 FR 22759, May 18, 2017]Effective Date Note:At 69 FR 77550, Dec.
-27, 2004, § 1.9003 was amended.
-The added and revised text contains information collection and recordkeeping requirements and will not become effective until approval has been given by the Office of Management and Budget.
+27, 2004, § 1.9003 was amended by removing, adding, and reviising certain definitions.
+The amendments contain information collection and recordkeeping requirements and will not become effective until approval has been given by the Office of Management and Budget.